Algebraic geometry of discrete interventional models: Final Remarks

 \subsection{Statistical outlook}

-Discrete DAG models for perfect DAGs (i.e.~decomposable models) are desirable from the statistical standpoint because their perfect elimination orderings enable probabilistic inference algorithms to be performed without any loss of information \cite{KF09}.
-We showed in Theorem~\ref{thm: perfectly balanced and stratified} that the more general family of balanced staged tree models specializes to the decomposable models, and we used it to give a criterion to identify balanced interventional DAG models in terms of $\I$-DAGS in Theorem~\ref{thm: classification of balanced int staged trees}.
+Discrete DAG models for perfect DAGs (i.e.~decomposable models) are desirable from the statistical standpoint because their perfect elimination orderings enable exact inference algorithms to be performed with optimal efficiency \cite{KF09}.
+In \cite[Theorem 3.1]{DS21} it was shown that the more general family of balanced staged tree models specializes to the decomposable models.
+We used this to give a criterion to identify balanced interventional DAG models in terms of $\I$-DAGS in Theorem~\ref{thm: classification of balanced int staged trees}.
 It would be interesting to understand if the statistical interpretation of the balanced condition coincides with analogous optimality conditions for inference algorithms in balanced discrete (interventional) staged tree models.